 Canal walk -Maida Vale to Limehouse

-We ended walking up over 9 miles , so not bad for a Sunday stroll and the sun was shining all day, it was great to feel the sun.
+Our Canal walk, was just over 9 miles.
+So not bad for a Sunday stroll the sun shone all day, it was great to feel the sun on our faces.